 But the testing period must come to an end.
 Gradually, the focus of investigation narrows down to those avenues that continue to make sense, that still add up, and quite often a good theory will reveal additional answers, or make powerful predictions, that add substance to the theory.

 So a consensus in science is different from a political one.
 There is no vote.
 Scientists just give up arguing because the sheer weight of consistent evidence is too compelling, the tide too strong to swim against any longer.
 Scientists change their minds on the basis of the evidence, and a consensus emerges over time.
 Not only do scientists stop arguing, they also start relying on each other's work.
 All science depends on that which precedes it, and when one scientist builds on the work of another, he acknowledges the work of others through citations.
 The work that forms the foundation of climate change science is cited with great frequency by many other scientists, demonstrating that the theory is widely accepted - and relied upon.

 In the scientific field of climate studies – which is informed by many different disciplines – the consensus is demonstrated by the number of scientists who have stopped arguing about what is causing climate change – and that’s nearly all of them.
-A survey of 928 peer-reviewed abstracts on the subject 'global climate change' published between 1993 and 2003 shows that not a single paper rejected the consensus position that global warming is man caused (Oreskes 2004).

 |The Skeptical Science website by Skeptical Science is licensed under a Creative Commons Attribution 3.0 Unported License.|